candicexxx-droid/PIC16B---GAN-Project-/README.md

 The disturbance level rises from zero and increases to the highest level.
 The FID captures the disturbance level very well by monotonically increasing.

 ### Frechet Inception Distance at Intervals of 10 Epochs
-We want to explore how FID scores improves throughout training.
+We want to explore how FID score improves throughout training.
 We saved the generator models to calculate FID scores every 10 epochs.
-Hence, we obtained the graph below, where we see a desirable decrease of FID score, meaning that our generated data got closer to the distribution of the training data.
-Throughout training, we obtained a lowest FID score, 466, and the FID score for our final model is 676.094.  <br />
+Hence, we obtained the graph below, where we see a desirable decrease in FID score, meaning that our generated data got closer to the distribution of the training data.
+Throughout training, the lowest FID score we obtained was 466, and the FID score for our final model is 676.094.  <br />
 ![FID Scores per 10 Epochs](images/fid_scores_per_epoch.png)

 ## Interpolation